 Durability and build quality

 The Night Hawk has a reasonable reputation for durability.
 The units are washable (sensor only — the alarm unit should not be submerged), and replacement sensors are available if needed.
-Build quality is generally considered solid for a medical-use device.
+Build quality is generally considered solid for a medical device.

 Who Is the Night Hawk Suited To?